Estimating Atmospheric Motion Winds from Satellite Image Data using Space-time Drift Models: Application to GOES-15 data

 \subsection{GOES-15 data description}

-The Geostationary Operational Environmental Satellite (GOES), operated by NOAA provides continual measurements of the atmosphere and surface variables, which help facilitate meteorological research including weather forecasting and severe storm tracking.
+The Geostationary Operational Environmental Satellite (GOES), operated by National Oceanic and Atmospheric Administration (NOAA) provides continual measurements of the atmosphere and surface variables, which help facilitate meteorological research including weather forecasting and severe storm tracking.
 Since the launch of GOES-8 in 1994, the GOES instruments have monitored atmospheric phenomena and provided a continuous stream of environmental data.
 The data set used in this project is from the GOES-15 satellite.
 Launched in March 2010, GOES-15 is positioned at the GOES-West location of 135\degree W longitudes over the Pacific Ocean.
 The data set, as described in \citet{knapp2018gridded}, is a gridded satellite Contiguous US domain data which are geostationary data remapped to equal angle projection with an 0.04\degree ($\sim$4 km) latitudinal resolution and 15 minutes temporal resolution.
 The data set includes infrared channel data in terms of pixel-wise brightness temperature for the reflective bands (channels 1 - 6 with approximate central wavelengths 0.47, 0.64, 0.865, 1.378, 1.61, 2.25 microns respectively).
 The reflective bands support among other ground and atmospheric indicators, the characterization of clouds.
 Gridded GOES-15 data can be obtained from NOAA One-Stop at \href{https://data.noaa.gov/onestop/#/collections/details/AWbwYbuZHtVRBOAZkAzC?q=GOES}{https://data.noaa.gov/onestop/\#/collections}.

-We analyze Channel 4 brightness temperature data (recorded in Kelvin scale) for 10 consecutive days starting January 1, 2015 at a temporal resolution of 15 minutes (960 total images), covering a region in Colorado ($36.82 \degree$ N to $41.18 \degree$ N latitudes and $109.78 \degree$ W to $101.02 \degree$ W longitudes).
-For our analysis, we focus on the region of Northeast Colorado, comprising 6,160 pixels, where we can see clear cloud movements from south-west to north-east.
-Figure \ref{fig2a} shows the data at three consecutive time points on the third day.
-Lower values of brightness temperature indicates cloud cover, whereas high brightness temperature values suggest clear skies over the region.
+We analyze Channel 4 brightness temperature data (recorded in Kelvin scale) for 10 consecutive days starting January 1, 2015 at a temporal resolution of 15 minutes (960 total images), covering the state of Colorado ($36.82 \degree$ N to $41.18 \degree$ N latitudes and $109.78 \degree$ W to $101.02 \degree$ W longitudes).
+Figure \ref{fig2a} shows the data in two representative data buffers centered at 00:15 am on January 03, 2015 (t = 193; top panel) and at 08:45 am on January 04, 2015 (t = 322; bottom panel) respectively.
+These two time points represent wind movements across the state at night and in the morning respectively.
+Lower values of brightness temperature indicate cloud cover, whereas high brightness temperature values suggest clear skies over the region.